it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/ai_in_elections.rst

 Goals
 *****

 #.
-Know the definition of Generative AI
+Know the definition of Generative AI (|Maturity1| maturity)
 #.
-Understand the potential impact of Generative AI on election administration
+Understand the potential impact of Generative AI on election administration (|Maturity1| maturity)
 #.
-Understand how to manage the additional risks presented by Generative AI
+Understand how to manage the additional risks presented by Generative AI (|Maturity1| maturity)

 Actions
 *******